Welcome

 The Approach

-I do not teach because important things are not teachable.
-Instead, I believe a learning environment is the most productive way to solve problems and achieve goals.
+I do not teach — because important things are not teachable.
+I believe a learning environment is the most productive way to solve problems and achieve goals.

 Is This Right for You?

 This approach requires time, exploration, and self-directed effort.
-If you’re looking for quick fixes or five-minute to-do lists, this isn’t the right fit.
-If you’re willing to invest work to understand fundamentals that serve you for a lifetime, you may find valuable alternatives here.
+If you are willing to invest the work to understand fundamentals that serve you for a lifetime, you may find something valuable here.

 The Core Principle

-Manifestations are many, but fundamentals are few.
+Manifestations are many.
+Fundamentals are few.
 In exercise, there are thousands of varieties.
-Fundamentals are how signals from your nervous system cause contractions.
-Understanding this fundamental allows you to navigate varieties.
+The fundamental is how signals from the nervous system cause contractions.
+Understanding that fundamental makes every variety navigable.

 A Fundamental Pattern

-Experiences have three parts—gathering, converting, and directing energy.
-Your understanding of each determines quantity and quality of your experience.
-Many expressions of energy combine in infinite ways to create infinite variety in experience.
+Every experience has three parts — gathering, converting, and directing energy.
+What a person understands about each determines the quality and quantity of their experience.
+Many expressions of energy combine in infinite ways, creating infinite variety in experience.

 Examples of Exploration